nihklas/Zli/README.md

 # Features

+### Whats Special?

+- Definition of Options and Arguments with an anonymous struct
+- Compile Time Type analysis
+- Access of Options and Arguments via struct-fields
+- Automatic Help Text printing

+### What CLI Interface does this handle?

-- Positional Arguments, accessable via names
+- Positional Arguments
+- Additional Arguments accessible for manual handling
-- Options with both long and short forms, working as you would expect (`--long, -l`, `--long value, -l value`, `--long=value, -l=value`)
+- Named Options, both in long and short
+    - Flags: `--flag, -f` for bool values
+    - Options: `--value val, --value=val, -v val` for everything else
 - Combined short flags (`-abc`)
-- Help/Usage Text

 # Usage